 Amazon credit card deals: Amazon-branded credit cards entitle Prime members to exclusive offers on Amazon.com

 You can also shop with credit card points/cash back on Amazon.com.
 Amazon is partnered with several credit card issuers to let you pay for your purchases with rewards.
 Chase Ultimate Rewards points, Discover cash back, and Citi ThankYou points are eligible.

 The Amazon.com Credit Card is worth it, especially if you already have an Amazon Prime membership and frequently order from Amazon.
 That’s because the Amazon.com Credit Card offers 5 points / $1 for Amazon purchases.
-The Amazon.com Store Card is also worth it, for the same reason; it gives 5% cash back to Prime members on Amazon purchases.… read full answer
+The Amazon.com Store Card is also worth it, for the same reason; it gives 5% back in rewards cash back to Prime members on Amazon purchases.… read full answer

 The Amazon.com Credit Card is worth it if you:

 Are an Amazon Prime member and spend enough per year at Amazon.com and/or Whole Foods as a Prime member to cover your Prime membership.

 Shop at Whole Foods and Amazon.com often, whether or not you have a Prime membership.